32-Year-Old Cornerback – Pittsburgh Steelers

 There was no outlook written for William Gay in 2017.
 Check out the latest news below for more on his current fantasy value.

 William Gay Contract Information:

-Signed by the Steelers in March of 2013.
+Signed with the Steelers in March of 2016.

 To instantly reveal our fantasy analysis of every player – including William Gay – simply subscribe now.

 |2017 Proj||32||PIT||Subscribe now to see our 2017 projections for William Gay|

 Age is determined on September 1st of each season.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 William Gay: Past News Updates ( ▲ View most recent update )